310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 ## Translation Notes
 [^1]: Combatants refer to the troopers of an antagonist group in a tokusatsu show, and are typically low-level.
 An example would be the <a href="https://kamenrider.fandom.com/wiki/Shocker_Combatmen" target="_blank">Shocker Combatmen</a> from Kamen Rider.
 [^2]: The following scene is related to <a href="/meteor_impact" target="_blank">Meteor Impact</a>.
-[^3]: In Japanese, the word he says is *hangure*, which are groups in Japan that commit crimes, but are not affiliated with any crime syndicates (yakuza, for example).
+[^3]: In Japanese, the word he says is <em>hangure</em>, which are groups in Japan that commit crimes, but are not affiliated with any crime syndicates (yakuza, for example).
-[^4]: As mentioned earlier, *taichou* refers to leader (sometimes translated as Captain).
+[^4]: As mentioned earlier, <em>taichou</em> refers to leader (sometimes translated as Captain).
 It literally means “Commander”.
 It’s also the title Tetora would call Chiaki by a year ago, when Chiaki was still in high school.
 [^5]: Tetora temporarily switches to his typical speech quirk here as part of the light joke.
-Also, *sundome* is a type of karate where you have to stop before you hit the target.
+Also, <em>sundome</em> is a type of karate where you have to stop before you hit the target.
 [^6]: This is a reference to the story <a href="https://ensemble-stars.fandom.com/wiki/MIRAGE" target="_blank">MIRAGE</a>.